dotnet/fsharp/scratch/docs/Log.md

                     builder.YieldFrom(
                         let n = 1 in
                         builder.Combine(
-                            builder.Yield(x + 5), // The slightly strange injection of Combine must surely already have corresponding logic when we're using Bind instead?
-Can we work from that to build the logic for the desuagring here? let m = 2 in builder.Yield(y + 5)))))), aExpr),
+                            builder.Yield(x + n), // The slightly strange injection of Combine must surely already have corresponding logic when we're using Bind instead?
+Can we work from that to build the logic for the desuagring here? let m = 2 in builder.Yield(y + m)))))), aExpr),
     bExpr)
 ```